icetrust0212/documentation/docs/extensions/credentials/zkpass.md

 ## Wallet Users

-Users can install the Verida Wallet to receive verifiable credentials from Issuers using the ZkPass technology.
+Users can install the Verida Wallet to receive verifiable credentials from Issuers using the Zero Knowledge technology.
 These credentials are stored in your Vault (your private and secured storage space on the Verida Network) and therefore shown in the Verida Wallet alongside other credentials.

 Verifiers can also send you ZkPass proof requests.
 The Verida Wallet will automatically generate the Zero-Knowledge proof (ZKP) for you and send it to the Verifier.
 The Zero-Knowledge proof means no data is actually shared with the Verifier, only the fact that you have a valid credential satisfying the request.